 It is an alternative method to the conventional (mechanical) method of fabricating crystals which involves focusing a laser beam into the bulk of the scintillator crystal.
 This makes the crystal structure as well as refractive index changes.
 Pulse energy, density, wavelength and crystal structure contributes to the size of the damage created on the crystal.
 Optical barriers serve as reflecting surface that scatters the scintillator photons, they can be constructed in any pattern at numerous depths all over the crystal volume.
 The simplest pattern is straight walls resembling pixels, which can be used for different materials including hygroscopic scintillators and has the ability to control depth-dependent light spread for depth of DOI measurement.
-It has a high yield process that leads to fabricate cost-effective scintillator arrays with high intrinsic resolution.
 Figure 2.1 shows the concept of the LIOB technique.